initc3/ic3-website/content/events/Retreats/winter-retreat-2026.md

 location: Hotel Terrace - Engelberg, Switzerland
 start: 2026-01-05
 end: 2026-01-09
-summary: Pack your skis — we’re heading back to the <a href="https://www.titlis.ch/de/unterkuenfte/hotel-terrace">Hotel Terrace</a> in Engelberg, Switzerland, for the 2026 Winter Retreat!
+summary: Pack your skis — we’re heading back to <a href="https://www.titlis.ch/de/unterkuenfte/hotel-terrace">Hotel Terrace</a> in Engelberg, Switzerland, for the 2026 Winter Retreat!
 ---

 This annual event features presentations and discussions on the latest IC3 research, networking opportunities, group activities, and more.
 Registration is now open for our partners and members.
 Please see below for important details.